 Martens was part of the first group of 30 nurses across the province who completed rigorous training on addictions medicine through the BC Centre on Substance Use earlier this year.
 Now, 10 of our forensic clinic nurses have joined the teams of physicians, nurse practitioners and pharmacists who are already prescribing opioid agonist treatment to our clients.

-“This initiative represents yet another step toward addressing the ongoing opioid crisis,” says Angus Monaghan, the director of the Forensic Regional Community Clinics.
+“This initiative represents yet another step toward addressing the ongoing toxic drug crisis,” says Angus Monaghan, the director of the Forensic Regional Community Clinics.
 “It is absolutely essential to have timely access to care and treatment.
 Nurse prescribers will help eliminate access delays and give clients access to the medications they need until they can see an addictions physician.”

 "Bringing nurses in to provide additional support means shorter wait times to see addictions physicians, immediate access to Suboxone, education, Naloxone training, including kits, and harm reduction support."

-Expanding access to addiction treatment medications means fewer clients visitsing emergency department or landing in the correctional system.
+Expanding access to addiction treatment medications means fewer clients visiting emergency department or landing in the correctional system.
 For Martens, the key is supporting the client at the first point of contact, which improves their chances of getting the right treatment at the right time.

 “When someone is ready to make a change in their life, like starting on Suboxone, they shouldn’t have to wait days or weeks to see someone,” she says.
 “Bringing nurses in to provide additional support means shorter wait times to see addictions physicians, immediate access to Suboxone, education, Naloxone training, including kits, and harm reduction support.
 Providing access to Suboxone means we’re also saving several people’s lives.”